douglasgreen/news/2025/02/19/en.md

 The charges against Bolsonaro have sparked widespread debate in Brazil, with many questioning the impact on the country's political landscape.
 Bolsonaro's supporters have dismissed the allegations as baseless, while his opponents see the charges as a necessary step to uphold democratic principles.
 As the Supreme Court prepares to decide whether to proceed with the trial, the nation watches closely, aware that the outcome could have far-reaching implications for Brazil's future.

+### Pope Francis Battles Pneumonia: A Test of Faith and Resilience

+Pope Francis, the spiritual leader of nearly 1.4 billion Catholics worldwide, is currently facing a significant health challenge.
+The Vatican has confirmed that the 88-year-old pontiff is suffering from pneumonia in both lungs, a condition that has led to his prolonged hospitalization in Rome.
+This diagnosis comes after he was admitted to the Gemelli Hospital with a respiratory tract infection, which has since developed into a more complex polymicrobial infection involving asthmatic bronchitis.
+Despite these health issues, the Vatican reports that Pope Francis remains in good spirits, alternating between rest, prayer, and reading during his hospital stay.

+The news of Pope Francis's illness has prompted an outpouring of support and prayers from Catholics around the globe.
+Pilgrims and tourists have gathered in Saint Peter's Square and outside the hospital, holding candles and offering prayers for his swift recovery.
+The Vatican has also shared touching messages and drawings from children in the hospital, expressing their well-wishes for the pope.
+This collective show of support highlights the deep connection and affection that many feel for Pope Francis, who has been a symbol of hope and compassion since he became pope in 2013.

+As Pope Francis continues his recovery, the Vatican has canceled his public events, including the weekly general audience and Sunday mass.
+This period of rest is crucial for his recovery, given his history of respiratory issues and previous surgeries.
+Despite these challenges, Pope Francis remains committed to his duties and has expressed gratitude for the support he has received.
+In his recent writings, he has downplayed his health issues, attributing them to the natural process of aging.
+His resilience and dedication to his role as the leader of the Catholic Church continue to inspire many, even as he navigates this difficult time.

 ## Business

 ### Trump's Tariff Threats: A New Trade War Looms